Villa: 18th and 19th centuries

 In the early 18th century the English took up the term, and applied it to compact houses in the country, especially those accessible from London: Chiswick House is an example of such a "party villa".
 Thanks to the revival of interest in Palladio and Inigo Jones, soon Neo-Palladian villas dotted the valley of the River Thames and English countryside.
 Marble Hill House in England was conceived originally as a "villa" in the 18th-century sense.

 In many ways the late 18th century Monticello, by Thomas Jefferson in Virginia, United States is a Palladian Revival villa.
 Other examples of the period and style are Hammond-Harwood House in Annapolis, Maryland; and many pre-American Civil War or antebellum plantations, such as Westover Plantation and many other James River plantations as well dozens of Antebellum era plantations in the rest of the Old South functioned as the Roman Latifundium villas had.
 A later revival, in the Gilded Age and early 20th century, produced The Breakers in Newport, Rhode Island, Filoli in Woodside, California, and Dumbarton Oaks in Georgetown, Washington, D.C.; by architects-landscape architects such as Richard Morris Hunt, Willis Polk, and Beatrix Farrand.

 In the nineteenth century, the term villa was extended to describe any large suburban house that was free-standing in a landscaped plot of ground.
 By the time 'semi-detached villas' were being erected at the turn of the twentieth century, the term collapsed under its extension and overuse.

 The second half of the nineteenth century saw the creation of large "Villenkolonien" in the German speaking countries, wealthy residential areas that were completely made up of large mansion houses and often built to an artfully created masterplan.
-Also many large mansions for the wealthy German industrialists were built, such as Villa Hügel in Essen.
+Many large mansions for the wealthy German industrialists were built as well, such as Villa Hügel in Essen.
 The Villenkolonie of Lichterfelde West in Berlin was conceived after an extended trip by the architect through the South of England.